simonihmig/responsive-image/apps/docs/src/cdn/fastly.md

 ### Image formats

-By default, a modern image format (webp) is referenced in the generated `<source>` tags.
+By default the component uses the [automatic image format selection](https://www.fastly.com/documentation/reference/io/format/) in Fastly.

-You can tweak that using the `formats` argument:
+If you want a `picture` tag with one or more specific formats as `source` tags you can specify them using the `formats` argument:

 ::: code-group